Litauen/docs.bannerlordmodding.lt/guides/custom_culture.md

     \MODULE_NAME\GUI\SpriteParts\ui_charactercreation\CharacterCreation\Culture\

-That means that we are overwriting the native sprite category: ui_charactercreation
+That means that we are overwriting the native sprite category: `ui_charactercreation`

 and vanilla culture images will be gone.
-If we want them back - export them with [TpacTool/BannerEdge](/resources/tools/) and reimport them together with your new culture's sprites with the correct names: battania, aserai, etc.
+If we want them back - change `ui_charactercreation` category to something like: `ui_my_charactercreation`

 The game uses these sprites for your new cultures automatically - nothing to be done here anymore.